chrisgurney/chrisgurney.ca/src/md/faq.md

 - conducted research, and established personas;
   - as a Designer, conducted user interviews and tests;
-  - as a PM, conducted user interviews
+  - as a PM, conducted user interviews, observed behavior (e.g., CSRs)
 - have used data and analytics (SQL, GA, Salesforce) to derive behavior (examples?);
   - e.g., top module configuration profiles for Achievers;
   - order details page being bookmarked (direct traffic)
   - self-serve awards: used data to determine base options and defaults to show
   - ME: lots of anecdotal opinions
-    - e.g., via FullStory,
+  - e.g., via FullStory, GA
-    - setup
 - user tested designs, recordings/QuickTime + Silverback;
 - facilitated feedback process and identified patterns to address with design (examples?);